-The financial information for the parent entity, Australian Chamber Orchestra Pty Limited and its controlled entities, disclosed in note 32 has been prepared on the same basis as the consolidated financial statements, except as set out below.
+The financial information for the parent entity, Australian Chamber Orchestra Pty Limited and its controlled entities, disclosed in note 31 has been prepared on the same basis as the consolidated financial statements, except as set out below.

-(i) Investments in subsidiaries
+Investments in subsidiaries

 Investments in subsidiaries are accounted for at cost in the financial statements of Australian Chamber Orchestra Pty Limited and its controlled entities.
-Dividends received from associates are recognised in the parent entity's profit or loss when its right to receive the dividend is established, nothing no dividends have been paid, nor received (2020: nil).
+Dividends received from associates are recognised in the parent entity's profit or loss when its right to receive the dividend is established, nothing no dividends have been paid, nor received (2021: nil).

-2 Critical estimates, judgements and errors
+2 Critical estimates and judgements

-(a) Critical accounting estimates and assumptions
+Critical accounting estimates and assumptions